cognits/frontend-angularjs-lastfm-parse/README.md

 ## Reflection Q's
-1. What is the general organization of AngularJS projects?
-2. What do you think AngularJS is doing in the background?
+1. What is Parse doing in the background?
-3. What does dependency injection mean?
+2. What steps did you take to implement sign up?
+How can you verify it's correct?